-Student Research Proposals are due Wednesday March 20, 2019
+Student Research Proposals are due by Monday, March 2, 2020

 Overview and Purpose

 The purpose of the Student Research Conference is to provide students with the experience of presenting their own work in a formal conference environment.
 Students are required to work with a faculty mentor and must submit their proposals for presentation through this mentor.

 Estrella Mountain Community College will be hosting this year's Maricopa Student Research Conference.
 We are encouraging proposals for presentations that demonstrate research in disciplines and subjects in the 3 designated Research Track (see below).
 There is a three-student maximum per team.
 Poster board size is determined by participants.

 Students will engage in rigorous undergraduate research with a faculty mentor and present their research in an academic conference environment.

 - Students will demonstrate critical and creative thinking by developing *original research for presentation.

 - Students will demonstrate communication mastery through presentation of their *original work.